 MPU accepts payments at our Main Office in the form of cash, check, money order, and debit / credit card.
-Two kiosks in the Main Office lobby should be used for any debit or credit card transactions; they cannot be accepted by the receptionist.
+Two kiosks are provided in the Main Office lobby for debit and credit card transactions; card payments cannot be accepted by the receptionist.
 A service fee for debit / credit card transactions will apply.
 Below are other convenient payment methods.

 Free One-Time ACH

 MPU is now providing another payment option to our customers!
 Make a FREE online payment by logging into your account at mpu.org.
 Choose "Make One-Time Payment" and select the eCheck option.
 This is a single payment only and is withdrawn directly from your bank account.